 "You're right.
 I am a mudblood but… but I don't care," Hermione said firmly.
 "I'm still a…"

-"A bright young wizard with a knack for spells," Harry said.
+"A bright young witch with a knack for spells," Harry said.

 "A girl who's really nice with animals," Ron piped.